MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

-This example finds nodes that match the <name></name> node in the specified arguments, and returns an array with those node values:
+This example finds nodes that match the `<name></name>` node in the specified arguments, and returns an array with those node values:

 ```
 xpath(items, '/produce/item/name')
 ```

-Here are the arguments:

-- The "items" string, which contains this XML:
+The arguments include the **items** string, which contains this XML:

 ```
 "<?xml version="1.0"?> <produce> <item> <name>Gala</name> <type>apple</type> <count>20</count> </item> <item> <name>Honeycrisp</name> <type>apple</type> <count>10</count> </item> </produce>"
 ```

-Here is the result array with the nodes that match ```<name></name```:
+Here's the resulting array with the nodes that match `<name></name>`:

 ```
 [ <name>Gala</name>, <name>Honeycrisp</name> ]